microsoft/azuredevopslabs/labs/vsts/deliveryplans/readme.md

    >All users, except users assigned Stakeholder access, have permissions to create a plan and manage the plans they create.

-3. Provide a name for the plan **MyHealth Clinin Release 1**.
+3. Provide a name for the plan **MyHealth Clinic Release 1**.
 Select the project, **MyHealth Clinic team** and the backlog to appear in your plan.

    <img src="images/3.png" />

-   When defining a plan, note the following:

-   - Use the name and description field to clearly identify your plan within the project

-   - You can choose one or more teams from any team project defined in the account or collection

-   - You can choose one or more active backlogs for a team

-   - The order in which you enter the teams and team backlogs defines the order in which they'll appear in the plan

-   - To limit the number or types of work items, specify the field criteria

 4. Click on **create**.
 You should now see the plan which is created.

    <img src="images/4.png" />